OptimalDesignLab/meshcreate/Readme.md

   This executable takes the first two argument that `a1tri2` requires.
   Vertex perturbation is not supported

+### `a1tet` (serial)
+  This execuable takes 3 required arguments and one optional argument.
+The first 3 specify the number of cubes in the x, y, and z directions, respectively.
+Each cube is divided into 6 tetrahedra.
+The fourth option controls vertex perturbation.
+If not specified, no perturbation is applied

+### Scripts
+  Several shell scripts are provided to automate common tasks.
+All scripts have a name, followed by a number and possibly a letter.
+The number describes the dimensional of the creates meshes, and the letter describes whether the resulting mesh is serial or parallel.
+For example, `make_meshset_convergence_3s.sh` performs the action of `make_meshset_convergence.sh` (described below), resulting in a 3 dimensional serial mesh.

 ### Parallel Meshes
   The easiest way to create a parallel mesh is to use the script `make_parallel_mesh.sh`.
 It takes 5 arguments, the first three are the